-As there would be a maximum of 20 children attending the specialist resource base, it is anticipated that there would be a small number of children arriving by free home to school transport in shared taxis.
+As there would be a maximum of 8 children attending the specialist resource base, it is anticipated that there would be a small number of children arriving by free home to school transport in shared taxis.
 This Learner Transport will need appropriate facilities for drop-off and pick-up which will be considered as part of the proposals.

-A drop-off and pick-up area for school transport for an anticipated 7 taxis would be needed.
-The required space is available on site with reconfiguration of existing facilities.
+A drop-off and pick-up area for school transport for an anticipated 3 taxis would be needed .
+There is no space available on-site and further feasibility is required.
+The potential use of The STAR Hub car park opposite with staff to escort pupils is under consideration.

-As the Council is seeking to provide a better distribution of specialist resource provision across the city, it is expected that the average travel distance to specialist resource bases for individual learners would reduce in future.
+As the Council is seeking to provide a better distribution of specialist resource base provision across the city, it is expected that the average travel distance to specialist resource bases for individual learners would reduce in future.